 An astounding 540,000,000 people watched the live broadcast of Jiangsu Satellite TV’s New Year’s Eve concert at the Guangzhou International Sports Performing Arts Center.
 It was the network’s largest audience ever and the largest audience for any New Year’s celebration in the world.

 To make it happen, the popular Chinese broadcaster called in a production team from Shenzhen Cheerland Creative Service Co., Ltd. (CCS) to bring these otherworldly creations to life.

-Using video production technology from Vizrt, the leader in visual storytelling tools for the digital media industry, the CCS team created a massive undulating dragon and other AR dancers that made for a stunning visual display on screen.
+Using video production technology from Vizrt, the CCS team created a massive undulating dragon and other AR dancers that made for a stunning visual display on screen.

 CCS devised an “AR Interaction Field” for the project using Vizrt’s Viz Virtual Studio, Viz Engine and Viz Artist tools.
 This streamlined the creation of the AR effects and ensured the synchronization of live people with computer generated characters would be precise and, for the viewer, totally believable.

 The graphics were rendered in real time using Vizrt’s Viz Engine and controlled with the Viz Virtual Studio software.
 Viz Artist was used to create many of the graphics in the months prior to the big New Year’s Eve telecast.
 Viz Artist enabled the graphics designers to build complete virtual sets as well as complex, real-time 3D animations.